Francisca-Heii/milestone1-project/README.md

 At the bottom of the page is a clean, simple footer with a heading "need a printable version of my cv?" and a download here icon.When the user hoover over the download icon a black background color pops up with an orange color on the icons.
 On click of the download icon, it start downloading the cv and opens it in a word document in a new tab.

 The user can then choose to print it out or save it for later use.
-In the middle is copy right information, lastly are social media links with a black background.
-The user can see all the five social media links the develpoer is on, when hoover on each of the links it goes orange,once the link is clicked it opens developer’s social media account in a new tab.
-The user can close the social media page and when they do that they still remain on the website and on the previous page they where on.
+In the middle is a copy right information, then social media links with a black background.
+The user can see all the five social media links the develpoer is on, when hoover on each of the links it goes orange,once the link is clicked it opens the developer’s social media account in a new tab.
+The user can close the social media page and when they do that they still remain on the website and on the previous page they were on.

 #### [portfolio.html](portfolio.html)

 At the top of the page is a navigation bar with menu items on the right, and a logo on the left.
-This shows when the site is viewed on desktop, laptop and medium devices.
-When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click of the hambuger menu the user can see a list of the menu items and they can click on each for information.
+This display when the site is viewed on desktop, laptop and medium devices.
+When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user will see a list of the menu items and they can click on each for information.
-The logo is clikable, when that ocuurs it brings the user to the home page.
+The logo is clikable, when that happen it brings the user to the home page.

-At the top is a heading title “ Below you can find some of the project I have been working on lately”.
-Below the heading are two images about the projects I have worked on lately.
+At the top is a heading title “ Below that you can find some of the project I have been working on lately”.
+Below the heading there are two images about the projects I have worked on lately.
 On the left, is a Library management system project image and below the image is a heading “Distributed system.
 Below that is a brief paragraph to explain to the user what is a “Distributed system Library management and the benefits it brings in an organisation so that the user can understand what is the main purpose of the project which is to solve various problems in lagre to medium organisations.

 Below the paragraph is a heading “Technology” below that is an exaplanation on technologies used to build the application.
 Then next is a button indicating go to app.
 When the user hovers over the button it goes black and when clicked it opens into a new tab and the user lands right on the Library management system website.
-Currently the website is being re-developed and it will be difficult for the user to understand what is going on.
-The user can close the tab, when they do that they remain right at the previous page they were on before.
+Currently the code for the website is broken, I itend to work on it later.
+Unfortunately for now, it will be difficult for the user to understand what is going on the moment they visit the page.
+The user can close the tab, when they do that they remain right on the previous page they were on before.

 On the right hand side, the user can see the second project image about Online food delivery webiste.
 Below the image is a heading “Online food delivery”, below that is a brief paragraph to explain to the user what the application is all about so that the user can understand what it does, how it works and who are the targeted users.
-Below the paragraph is a heading “Technology” below that is a paragraph explaining the technologies used to develop the application so that the user can know them.
+Below the paragraph is a heading “Technology” below that is a paragraph explaining the technologies used to develop the application.
 PHP was used for logic in backend, MySQL to develop a database, Bootstrap, HTML5 and CSS3 was used for front end development.

 Then next are two dark gray buttons side by side.
 One indicating "go to app" another one "go to github".
-Go to app button, when the user hovers over the button, it goes black and when clicked it opens into a new tab and the user lands on online delivery webiste.The user can navigate the food fun website, can place order or track order.
+Go to app button, when the user hovers over the button, it goes black and when clicked it opens into a new tab taking the user to the food delivery webiste.The user can navigate the food fun website, can place order or track order.
 If the user has a restaurant and want to sell their food items, they have to be registered first.
 The user can simply click on “resturants” on the navigation bar and follow the steps.
 When the user decide to close the tab, they will still remain on the portfolio page where they were at the previously and they can continue to navigate the website.
-Then when user hovers over the button, "go to git hub" the button goes black and when clicked it takes the user to github to the repository where the project resides.
+When the user hovers over the button, "go to git hub" the button goes black and when clicked it takes the user to github to the repository where the project resides.

 The next section is the heading work history with three timeline sections showing the year when the develpoer started work , the role played and nature of duties.
 The user can have an idea about the level of experience the develop has so that the recruiter can decide if the developer is good fit for the job or not.

-At the bottom of the page is a clean, simple footer with a heading "need a printable version of my cv?" and a download here icon.When the user hoover over the download icon a black background color pops up with an orange color on the icons.
+At the bottom of the page is a clean, simple footer with a heading "need a printable version of my cv?" and a download here icon.When the user hoovers over the download icon a black background color pops up with an orange color on the icons.
 On click of the download icon, it start downloading the cv and opens it in a word document in a new tab.

 The user can then choose to print it out or save it for later use.
-In the middle is copy right information, lastly are social media links with a black background.
-The user can see all the five social media links the develpoer is on, when hoover on each of the links it goes orange,once the link is clicked it opens developer’s social media account in a new tab.
-The user can close the social media page and when they do that they still remain on the website and on the previous page they where on.
+In the middle is a copy right information, then social media links with a black background.
+The user can see all the five social media links the develpoer is on, when hoover on each of the links it goes orange,once the link is clicked it opens the developer’s social media account in a new tab.
+The user can close the social media page and when they do that they still remain on the website and on the previous page they were on.

 #### [contact.html](contact.html)

 At the top of the page is a navigation bar with menu items on the right, and a logo on the left.
-This shows when the site is viewed on desktop, laptop and medium devices.
-When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user can see a list of the menu items and they can click on each for information.
+This display when the site is viewed on desktop, laptop and medium devices.
+When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user will see a list of the menu items and they can click on each for information.
-The logo is clikable, when that ocuurs it brings the user to the home page.
+The logo is clikable, when that happen it brings the user to the home page.

 This page has a card with a background color of light gray.
-At the top is a heading that asks the user if they want to know more about the developer?
+At the top is a heading that asks the user if they want to know more about me?
 Below that is a heading “contact me” and a form below it.
 The form takes a user name, email and a message.
-When the user clicks any of the fields in a form a thick blue border pops up telling the user what is required in that particular place so that they can tpye the information required in the relevant text box.
+When the user clicks any of the fields in a form, a thick blue border pops up telling the user what is required in that particular place so that they can tpye the information required in the relevant text box.

  The form is validated to make sure that the user fills all the sections before they click the submit button.
 If the user try to skip any of the fields and click the submit button, they will get an alert message “please fill out this field” and they can go back and fill that particular field first.
 When the user clicks the submit button the form gets submitted successfuly.
-On the right hand side is the contact details which the user can use if the need to contact the developer for any other information if they dont want to use the form.
-The user can chose to contact the developer by email, phone number or filling out the form.
+On the right hand side is the contact details information which the user can use if they need to contact me for any other information if they dont want to use the form.
+The user can chose to contact me by email, phone number or filling out the form.

-At the bottom of the page is a clean, simple footer with a heading "need a printable version of my cv?" and a download here icon.When the user hoover over the download icon a black background color pops up with an orange color on the icons.
+At the bottom of the page is a clean, simple footer with a heading "need a printable version of my cv?" and a download here icon.When the user hoovers over the download icon a black background color pops up with an orange color on the icons.
 On click of the download icon, it start downloading the cv and opens it in a word document in a new tab.

 The user can then choose to print it out or save it for later use.
-In the middle is copy right information, lastly are social media links with a black background.
-The user can see all the five social media links the develpoer is on, when hoover on each of the links it goes orange,once the link is clicked it opens developer’s social media account in a new tab.
-The user can close the social media page and when they do that they still remain on the website and on the previous page they where on.
+In the middle is a copy right information, then social media links with a black background.
+The user can see all the five social media links the develpoer is on, when hoover on each of the links it goes orange,once the link is clicked it opens the developer’s social media account in a new tab.
+The user can close the social media page and when they do that they still remain on the website and on the previous page they were on.

 #### Features left to implement